How to find your WooCommerce customer lifetime value

 • Improve your customer service

-• Learn whether to focus on customer acquisition or creating more customer loyalty
+• Learn whether to focus on customer acquisition or creating more customer loyalty.

-• Estimate how much you can spend on your marketing and customer acquisitions
+• Estimate how much you can spend on your marketing and customer acquisitions.

-• Create more effective customer segmentations
+• Create more effective customer segmentation

 • Improve your customer loyalty